 - Writing Awards

-Determine if the course has been evaluated by the UM Office of Undergraduate Admissions Credit Evaluators.
-If it has, it will be listed on the LSA Transfer Equivalencies web page with information about if/how it transfers to U-M.
+Determine if the course has been evaluated by the U-M Office of Undergraduate Admissions Credit Evaluators.
+If it has, it will be listed on the LSA Transfer Equivalencies web page with information on if and how it transfers to U-M.

 If the course is not listed on the LSA Transfer Equivalency web page, you need to have the course evaluated by the Credit Evaluators.
 Follow the instructions on the Office of Undergraduate Admission's Transfer Credit Equivalency Form to submit your course information for pre-evaluation by Admissions.